QEHS-Websites/Overview/README.md

 ---

-# Introductory Webpages and Introduction to a Simple Site: <a href="https://github.com/QEHS-Websites/Introductory-HTML">Click Here</a>

-Exemplar Website (Mutliple Pages) & Hosted Site to learn how to build and host websites: <a href="https://github.com/QEHS-Websites/LearningHTML.github.io">Click Here</a>

-Main Project to apply lessons: <a href="https://github.com/QEHS-Websites/Who-Am-I">Click Here</a>

----

 This DOC's Table of Contents
 - <a href="https://github.com/QEHS-Websites/Overview#five-mandatory-pieces-of-a-computer-environment-for-websites">Five Mandatory Pieces of a Computer Environment for Websites</a>
 - <a href="https://github.com/QEHS-Websites/Overview#various-related-repositories">Various Related Repositories</a>: hosting, mentoring, and grouped resources